prakhar-saxena01/HirokiPoops3.0/README.md

 `pip install pygame pyinstaller`

-If the above command does not work, try checking if Python is on your path.
+If the above command does not work, try checking if Python is on your Windows path variable.

 #### Mac and Linux
 `pip3 install pygame pyinstaller`